Runnable/docs/services/databases/_posts/2016-12-12-how-to-seed-your-database-from-s3.md

 ---

 Instead of uploading a seed directly through the Runnable UI, we can add a script to pull your seed from an external location.
-In this case, we will pull the seed from an S3 bucket.
+In this case, we’ll pull the seed from an S3 bucket.

 ---